zephinzer/docker-image-alpine-node-internal-use-example/README.md

 This repository contains a [semver](http://semver.org/) versioning system where every successful CI run by Travis increases the PATCH version.
 There is no need to do anything.
 Breaking changes will be handled by the maintainers who will update the MAJOR and MINOR versions.

 ### Force Rebuilding
 Occassionally because of security vulnerabilities, it is necessary to rebuild previous containers because the build methodology is broken.
-For such cases, include a `[force rebuild]` string inside the commit message to force the rebuild of the latest versions.
+For such cases, include a `[force build]` string inside the commit message to force the rebuild of the latest versions.

+## Cheers
+If you feel this is awesome, give it a star to show your support!